Uploading a GPX file

 Uploading

-Inside a trip, click the GPX button in the trip toolbar.
-A dialog opens.
-Either drag your file onto the drop zone, or click Browse to select it from your device.
+Click the Trail chip in the trip header (next to the calendar), then Upload GPX in the Route file section.
+A dialog opens — drag your file onto the drop zone, or click Browse to select it from your device.

 Once uploaded, the route renders on the map as a coloured line.
 The waypoint connector (the line between your planned waypoints) is drawn in a separate colour so you can distinguish it from the GPX track.

-After the file is processed, the dialog shows whether elevation data was found:
+After each file is added, the dialog shows whether elevation data was found:

 Android users: Some file managers and cloud storage apps on Android return inconsistent file type information.
 If you select a GPX file and nothing happens, check that the filename ends in .gpx.
 If it does and it still fails, download the file to local device storage first, then upload from there.